lucaparisi91/build-instructions/utils/clang/README.md

-GCC
+clang
 ===

-This folder contains files and documentation for building and maintaining GCC on Cirrus.
+This folder contains files and documentation for building and maintaining clang on Cirrus.

 History
 -------